Anti-Australian sentiment: Espionage allegations

-In October 2013, Indonesians protested the Australian Signals Directorate's alleged 2009 attempt to monitor the phone calls of senior Indonesian officials, including President Susilo Bambang Yudhiyono and his wife Ani Yudhoyono, this included burnings of the flag of Australia.
+In October 2013, Indonesians protested the Australian Signals Directorate's alleged 2009 attempt to monitor the phone calls of senior Indonesian officials, including President Susilo Bambang Yudhiyono and his wife Ani Yudhoyono, which included burnings of the flag of Australia.
 Protests intensified as Australian Prime Minister Tony Abbott refused to apologise, leading to further anti-Australia rhetoric.
 Indonesia froze ties with Australia as a result and recalled the Indonesian ambassador Nadjib Riphat Kesoema to Jakarta between November 2013 and May 2014.